-A spiral curve that was first studied by J. Peck in 1700 and Bernouilli in 1726.
+A cochleoid is a spiral curve that was first studied by J. Peck in 1700 and Bernoulli in 1726.
 Its name, meaning "snail-form" (kochlias is Greek for "snail"), was coined by Benthan and Falkenburg in 1884.

 The cochleoid can be constructed as follows: given a point O and the y-axis.
 For all circles through O (hence tangent to the y-axis), place a constant distance on the circle.
 The collection of these points is the cochleoid.
 In Cartesian coordinates, it is given by the formula